MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/trusted-ai.md

 From an ethical perspective, AI should be fair and inclusive in its assertion and does not discriminate or hinder groups from various races, disability or background, and be accountable for the decision it makes.

 Microsoft has an ethical AI committee called the [Aehter](/learn/modules/microsoft-responsible-ai-practices/3-microsoft-governance-model), which was established in 2017.
-The core responsibility of the committee is to make recommendations on responsible issues, technologies, processes and best practices.
+The core responsibility of the committee is to make recommendations on responsible issues, technologies, processes, and best practices.

 More details on the body can be found on the following link:  [Aether Committee](https://www.microsoft.com/en-us/ai/our-approach?activetab=pivot1%3aprimaryr5)